Melbourne in 3 Days

 Melbourne State Library sculpture

-State Library sculpture
+State Library Sculpture

 Inside, the six storey octagonal dome structure reminds me more of a cathedral of books than a library.